 - 'Item Cost' column is italicised with a yellow background where it is greater than 60 (using the 'GreaterThan' predicate)

-- Whole row is lightblue where 'InvoicedCost' column value is over 1000 (this uses an Expression rather than a Predicate and a Scope of 'All: true')
+- Whole row is gray where 'InvoicedCost' column value is over 1000 (this uses an Expression rather than a Predicate and a Scope of 'All: true')

-- Employee Column is bold where the value is Stephen or Laura (this uses the 'new_starter' custom predicate defined in the customPredicateDefs section of Adaptable Options.
+(Note: this uses the 'new_starter' custom predicate defined in the customPredicateDefs section of Adaptable Options.)